HopeMwangudzah/NTD-Longterm-Outcomes-Eastern-Africa-systematic-review.R/README.md

 Funnel plot.R	Funnel plots for assessing potential publication bias.
 Requirements

-Analyses were conducted in R (version [add your version]) using the meta package.
+Analyses were conducted in R (version version 4.5.3) using the meta package.

 Data